-We currently lease 319 acres outside the town of Thomonde, Haiti, where we grow the feedstock to make sustainable charcoal briquettes, reducing deforestation and lowering the end cost for consumers.
-We currently have 26 full time employees, and during planting and harvesting we hire an additional 50-100 people.
-You're donation can help us eliminate the need for wood charcoal and regrow Haiti's natural resources.
+We currently lease 319 acres outside the town of Thomonde, Haiti, where we grow the native elephant grass to make sustainable charcoal briquettes, reducing deforestation and lowering the cost of fuel for consumers.
+You're donations will help us eliminate the need for harvesting of Haitian forests with the end goal of reforesting denuded land.

 It will create hundreds of jobs paying $5-$7.50 per day and offering medical and other benefits through the reinvestment of 50% of revenues into local infrastructures, including roads, water projects, medical clinics and schools.
 We have also designed all jobs to be done at the current literacy levels of employees and through the expansion of local schools, we will offer education to the families of all our employees.